wwszola/volume1/index.md

 ```
 > Mark26: I liked the last one better.
 > JennyJenkins: Hey, links at the end are not working.
 What's up with that?
-  > Second one is working now.
-I'm still working on getting a better signal.
+  > Second one is up now.
+I'm still trying to get a better signal.
   > If it doesn't work, i'll post some chunks anyway.
 > JerryIsComing: Wow, 96 seconds!
 That's actually pretty fast.
 ```